artainmo/web-development/README.md

 **PostgreSQL**<br>
 PostgreSQL is a commonly used and advanced database-management-system, used to store and retrieve data.

+**Sinatra**<br>
+Sinatra is a Ruby framework used to quickly create APIs or the backend of a web-application.
+Large applications usually use 'Ruby on Rails instead'.

+### Other

+**Git**<br>
+Git is a software that allows you to keep track of changes made to a coding project over time and collaborate.

+**Docker**<br>
+Docker is platform that uses OS-level virtualization allowing easy automation through a script of the building of a specific environment a program necessiates to run on.

 ## Learning materials
 ! -> consumed as wanted<br>